 In recent years I have spent a lot of time travelling to various locations around Western Australia.
 I absolutely love this state and there is so much to capture I'm not yet compelled to travel overseas.

 Among these is the Pilbara, the Midwest, the Gascoyne, the South Coast and of course my home here in the Wheatbelt.
 Each place offering a unique and beautiful landscape.

 When I am not travelling I take every opportunity to get out and capture the Wheatbelt and every season offers a different aspect of natures canvas and of course I take every opportunity to head back home to Horrocks and capture a sunset or two over the Horrocks Jetty.

 The collection of images shown here are some of my favourites captured over the past few years and I am continually adding to this collection.
 Many of these images have been featured in magazines, newspapers, book covers, travel and tourism brochures as well as recognition through awards and editorial features.

-Many thanks for stopping by my page.
+I thank you for stopping by my page.
 If you have any questions or would like further information please feel free to head over to the Contacts page and send me an email.